 After reading Heartless by Marissa Meyer, both Allegra and I wanted to write a story set in Wonderland, so we decided to collaborate one one.
-(I’ve mentioned this story in a post here on Scribes & Archers – “My Experience With Collaboration” – and also a couple of posts on Our Mind Palace – “Drawing Portfolio” and “Co-Writing and Collaboration.”)
+(I’ve mentioned this story in a post here on Scribes & Archers—”My Experience With Collaboration“—and also a couple of posts on Our Mind Palace which are no longer available since the site has been taken down.)
 The idea is that the main characters of Wonderland are dying, and eight people from the real world are brought in to take their places, but they have to go on a quest to find various relics representing the characters first.
 Here are the first two sections of the prologue, which introduce my POV character and Allegra’s (in that order).
 Enjoy. :)

 Chess tucked her earbuds into place and turned the volume wheel up to almost blasting.
 Her amber eyes, almost orange, glanced out the window at the falling rain before she headed out of the apartment, closing the door behind her without bothering to lock it.
 There was a strange feeling telling her she’d be gone for a while and wouldn’t have to worry about it.

 Stepping to the end of the hall she gave the elevator only a passing glance before heading into the stairwell and heading down, her steps echoing through the empty shaft.
 The music pulsed through her as she shoved open the door at the base of the stairwell.
 A few more steps brought her out of the apartment building and onto the sidewalk.

 She looked up at the sky and let the raindrops fall on her face, closing her eyes.
 The combination of music and rain calmed her like nothing else could, and she stood there reveling in it for several minutes.